 Ella: Wow!
 So much to consider but common sense.

-Lucky: Last thing – there will be a lot of trying.
+Lucky: The last thing – there will be a lot of trying.
 Please don’t act silly and don’t deviate.
 After all, it is YOUR BODY and YOUR HEALTH!

 Ella: It is obvious now – GO WITH YOUR GUT!